UnaBiz/unashield/docs/hardware.md

 <kbd><img src="https://storage.googleapis.com/unabiz-media/unashield/hardware/image022.png" width="200"></kbd>

-UnaShield is an Arduino Shield with a SIGFOX transceiver module that is compatible with Arduino UNO and other Arduino-based platform.
-It uses SIGFOX-certified WISOL or Radiocrafts module for all RCZs (Radio Configuration Zone).
+UnaShield is an Arduino Shield with a SIGFOX transceiver module that is compatible with Arduino Uno R3 and other Arduino-based development boards.
+It uses SIGFOX-certified WISOL or Radiocrafts modules to support all RCZs (Radio Configuration Zones).

 ‧ RCZ1：Europe, South Africa …